 From Sugarloaf, drive up the paved road, 23S16, to Portuguese Pass and continue on (the road becomes 23S18).
 Turn right on 24S02 and follow the directions above.

-NOTE: The turn off is unmarked.
+NOTE: The turnoff is unmarked.
 There is no sign that says Baker Point Lookout, despite popular belief.

 Some other Lookouts to explore

 We encourage everyone to get out and go visit these treasures which are all located on Public Land.
-Users can Hike or Mountain Bike or Horseback to all the local lookouts and the surrounding areas, we have include a short list.
+Users can Hike or Mountain Bike or Horseback to all the local lookouts and the surrounding areas, we have included a short list.

 - Buck Rock Lookout

 - Jordan Peak Lookout – Jordan Peak is situated in the Sequoia National Forest/Giant Sequoia National Monument just to the north of Camp Nelson.
 This Lookout is one of 8 manned fire lookouts on the Forest.
-The hike to the top of the peak from the closest trail head is short (less than a mile) and at times steep but the view from the top is outstanding!
+The hike to the top of the peak from the closest trailhead is short (less than a mile) and at times steep but the view from the top is outstanding!